smarti39/openfhe-basics/README.md

 ./BasicsExecutable
 ```

-Note that any input files the program needs to access must be located in the `build` folder.

 ### New Source Files

 If any new source files are created, be sure to add them to the bottom of `CMakeLists.txt` as follows: